 Opened in 2007 and expanded in 2013, the Brookwood Library houses most of the Hillsboro collections.
 Adult fiction and nonfiction books are on the second floor, along with plenty of comfortable seating, a quiet reading room, internet computers, and an art gallery.
-Study rooms and conference rooms may be reserved and used with your library card without a fee.
+Study and conference rooms may be reserved and used without a fee.
 When rooms are not reserved, use is on a first-come, first-served basis.
 Don’t miss the Collaboratory – a space to explore the possibility of making and creating.

 With plenty of parking, this 77,000 square foot building also includes rentable spaces for community organizations and events.

 Hillsboro Public Library's Book-O-Mat, an automated book kiosk, is located downtown and offers books, movies and games for checkout.

 The Book-O-Mat service is temporarily on hold while we are awaiting our new kiosk, which is anticipated to be up and running in January 2020.
 Thank you for your patience during this transition.